CanDIG/candig.github.io/_posts/2022-05-04-data-pipelines-candig-approach-and-best-practices.md

 ### Step 2: Translate to mCODE

 Once extraction is complete, transforming clinical cohort data into mCODE can begin.
-The clinical ETL build makes the process easier.
+The clinical ETL tool build makes the process easier.
 We start off filling this mapping template.
 To start, create a folder that includes the following three files:

 **A.** Make a mapping template CSV file that follows this format.
 The value on the left is the mCODE element and the value on the right is the cohort element with its transformation function.
-Some transformation functions can be reused, such as single_val.
+Some transformation functions can be reused, such as `single_val`.
 This function takes in the value at mapping elements and combines into one and returns it.
-The date function that standardizes the ISO standard,  Whereas all other transformation functions are cohort-specific and must be defined in a separate file.
+The `date` function that standardizes the ISO standard,  Whereas all other transformation functions are cohort-specific and must be defined in a separate file.

 ```
 ## mcodepacket element, function(column-name)